Search

 Key Questions for Learner Engagement

+Question#0: Can you name two adults in this school who believe you will be a success in life?
 Question #1: What are you learning?
 Where are you going with your learning?
 Question #2: How is it (your learning) going?
-Question #3: Where to next?
-Building on the “Three Questions” from Hattie & Timperley, Judy Halbert & Linda Kaser give guidelines on … Continue reading
+Question #3: Where to … Continue reading

 Technology as Lever